mblayman/mattlayman.com/content/blog/2021-02-06-how-to-htmx-django.md

 ---
 title: "How To Use Htmx In Django"
 description: >-
-    How do use htmx (the lightweight JavaScript library that uses HTML markup)
+    How do you use htmx (the lightweight JavaScript library that uses HTML markup)
     in Django?
     This article shows how and provides an example usage.